 “The findings in this report and the questions posed at the end can be used as discussion starters to stimulate new ideas on how to best leverage a school district’s most powerful asset – their teachers – to ensure today’s students are well-prepared with the right skills and experiences to succeed,” added Evans.

-Since 2003, Project Tomorrow, a global education nonprofit organization, has facilitated the annual Speak Up Research Project for Digital Learning.
+Since 2003, Project Tomorrow, a global education nonprofit organization, has facilitated the annual Speak Up Research Initiative.
 A key aspect of the research project is to track the growth in student, educator and parent interest in digital learning, as well as how the nation’s schools and districts are addressing that interest with innovative learning experiences in and out of the classroom.
 Project Tomorrow and Blackboard have collaborated since 2007 to create a series of annual reports that focus on the year-to-year trends in the use of digital learning tools to change the classroom-learning paradigm through an in-depth analysis of the latest Speak Up data findings.

 About Project Tomorrow & Speak Up